11 Top Boston Playgrounds to Visit for Brain-Boosting Fun

 Paris Street Park is a newly designed playground created to replace its heavily used predecessor.
 Located between a public pool and a community center, the park gets lots of use, and its redesign focused on safety and sustainability.
 With a solar system theme, the playground has a splash pad, a climbing structure, and an enormous hopscotch board.
 It also has a basketball court and a painted maze for kids to explore.
 Also noteworthy: the benches are USB solar powered, for days when your phone needs a little juice.

-The Esplanade Playground is another recent addition to the Boston playground scene, located along the Charles River.
+The Esplanade Playground is located along the Charles River.
 Its central climbing structure looks like an enormous spider web, with a blue slide leading down from the top.
 Kids will also enjoy the other features, like climbing structures, zip lines, and swings.
 There are also two disc rides: a merry-go-round and a disc swing.

 Fallon Field's amazing slide will thrill the kids!
 Photo courtesy of Roslindale Playgrounds